AbduAlmenan/adtrace_sdk_android/README.md

 ### <a id="cp-ep-partner"></a>Event partner parameters

-You can also add parameters to be transmitted to network partners, which have been activated in your AdTrace dashboard.
+You can also add parameters to be transmitted to network partners, which have been activated in your AdTrace panel.

 This works similarly to the callback parameters mentioned above, but can be added by calling the `addPartnerParameter` method on your `AdTraceEvent` instance.